jh041/SamGate/README.md

 46	ACCAACCTCAGTCATCAGGC	CATCTGCTTCCTGACTCCCA	ATTATTAAACTCAC	AGTATTGGTTCTGTTTTCATGTTTAGACGCTTCTCTTGATTTGTAA	ATC

 Note: sometimes it is useful to concatenate MsatCommander output files before running SamGate.
 If you do this you will need to remove all header lines before hand... in fact, I recommend removing all header and subheader lines before running SamGate, regardless.

+Note: this script was written to work with the MsatCommander version for mac osx.
+If you are running on a different platform your output files might have different column numbers, or so I am told.
+This is easy to fix in the python script.
+Comment lines will direct you to the indices that you will need to change to conform the script to the column organization of your output.